 - User Profile – Notes

-If you hover over this section with your mouse it will expand with an image of your Gravatar, your name and username, and links to your “Profile Screen” and a “Log Out” link …
+If you hover your mouse over this panel it displays your Gravatar image, your name and username, and also links pointing to your “Profile Screen” and a “Log Out” link …

-You can also access your user profile area using the main dashboard menu by going to Users > Your Profile …
+Alternatively, to access your user profile screen from the main navigation menu, go to Users > Your Profile …

-The Profile screen contains various subsections that let you manage information about your WordPress user account.
+The Profile page contains various subsections that let you view and edit information about your WordPress user account.

 - Personal Options